-The following states have an inheritance tax as of January 1, 2015:
+The following is a list of states that have an inheritance tax as of January 1, 2019:

-Many states are currently considering changes to state tax structures to discourage residents from moving to states where the tax burden is lower and they can leave more to their heirs and beneficiaries.
+Many states are considering changes to their tax structures to discourage residents from moving to states where the tax burden is lower and they can leave more to their heirs and beneficiaries.

 States With No Inheritance Tax

-The following states do not impose an inheritance tax as of January 1, 2015:
+The following is a list of states that do not impose an inheritance tax as of January 1, 2019: